Optical CPU Design

 Course Description

-The goal of this course is to show the student a basic optical CPU to show it to work and to describe in detail the workings including a scalable and possibly reusable micro-programmable optical control unit.
+The goal of this course is to show the student a basic optical CPU to show it works and to describe in detail the workings, including a scalable and possibly reusable micro-programmable optical control unit.

-This course was a journey for me into optical circuit design with my own self designed Digital Photonic simulation software.
-I am sharing my first journey with the software which is a basic 4 bit optical CPU.
-The hobby software took about 6 long years to design and this circuit was used to test the software.
-I hope the course satisfies you curiosities of digital Photonics.
+This course was a journey for me into optical circuit design with my own self-designed Digital Photonic simulation software.
+I am sharing my first journey with the software, which is a basic 4-bit optical CPU.
+The hobby software took about 6 long years to design, and this circuit was used to test the software.
+I hope the course satisfies your curiosity of digital Photonics.

 Goals